QuantEcon/python_lecture_sandpit/source/rst/RE_with_feedback.rst

 where :math:`\rho \in (0,1)` as before and where we shall now allow :math:`\delta \neq 0`.

+However,
-However, we shall see that we have to be careful about allowing :math:`\delta` to be too large in order for things to fit together as we wish to deliver a stable system for some initial condition :math:`p_0`.
+:math:`\delta` cannot be too large if things are to fit together as we wish to deliver a stable system for some initial value :math:`p_0` that we want to determine uniquely.
 .

 The forward-looking equation :eq:`equation_1` continues to describe equality between